-One of the most hyped-up guitar manufacturers of recent years is Firefly.
+One of the most hyped-up guitar manufacturers in recent years is Firefly.
 This Chinese guitar manufacturer makes budget versions of legendary guitars such as the Gibson E335 and Les Paul.
 In a short amount of time, they’ve become one of the most sought-after brands around.

 Why?
 Because they offer amazing value for money.